Telecommunication-Telemedia-Assessment/SITI/README.md

 The output will be a comma-separated list of frame number, SI and TI values.

+## Acknowledgement

+If you use this program for your research, please provide a link to this repository when publishing your results.

 ## Building from source

 The source code is available as a Visual Studio project.
 See the `src` folder for more.
 Open `src/SITI.sln` for building it.
 Requirements: